 - SAT subject tests cover specific subject areas.
 Some colleges may require some of these for admission, especially from homeschoolers.
 These tests are given in conjunction with the SAT.
 You can take up to three a day, but you may do better taking them one at a time.
 However, there is separate registration fee for each day you test, as well as a fee for the test itself.
 You register for this test on the College Board website and not with the individual high schools.
-The SAT homeschool code is 970 000.
-To register go to collegeboard.com.
+The SAT homeschool code is 970000.

 - The ACT, along with the SAT, is one of the two college admission tests required by some colleges for admission.
 All of the constituent institutions of the University of North Carolina accept SAT or ACT scores in support of an application for admission.
 The UNC System encourages homeschool students to submit both scores.
-To register for this test go to www.act.org.
-The ACT code for a NC homeschool is 969-999.
+You register for this test at the ACT website and not with the individual high schools.
+The ACT homeschool code is 969-999.

-- Advanced Placement (AP) tests results are used by colleges to waive college classes and award credit for those classes.
+- AP (Advanced Placement) tests results are used by colleges to waive college classes and award credit for those classes.
 The tests, which are created by the College Board and primarily given at high schools in the spring, are usually given to students who have taken advanced placement courses, but the courses are not a requirement.
 Detailed AP course descriptions, teacher’s guides and sample tests may be purchased.
 Contact your local high school counselor’s office for information on registering for these tests or call 888-CALL-4-AP.
 (Private schools are more likely to be cooperative.)
 Check with your prospective college to see which tests are accepted.

-- College Level Examination Program (CLEP) exams are designed to give students college credit by examination.
+- CLEP (College Level Examination Program) exams are designed to give students college credit by examination.
 These tests are created by the College Board and are primarily given at colleges and community colleges.
 Check with your prospective college to find out which tests they accept and what their administration schedule is.